Bradford Digital Creatives: Four Schools, 102 Students, 100% Completion Rate

 the schools

-Where We've Delivered
+Where we've Delivered

-• 2025 Pilot Appleton Academy, Bradford — 26–28 February 2025 Three-day intensive.
+Three-day intensive.
 15 Year 9 students.
 Films, posters, and on-camera interviews — exhibited publicly at the National Science and Media Museum.

-• Single-day format.
+Single-day format.
 15–16 students per session.
 Every group screened a completed film on the day.

 how the day works